kestr3/BioCroBML/README.md

 After obtaining a local copy of the source code, install the package from the command line or from within R using one of the following sets of commands.
-These assume that the source files are in a directory named  'BioCroBML'.
+These assume that the source files are in a directory named  'MiscanthusBML'.

 - From the command line
 ```
 cd path_to_unzipped_directory
-R CMD INSTALL BioCroBML
+R CMD INSTALL MiscanthusBML
 ```

 - Or from within R
 ```
 setwd('path_to_unzipped_directory')
-install.packages('BioCroBML', repos=NULL, type='SOURCE')
+install.packages('MiscanthusBML', repos=NULL, type='SOURCE')
 ```

 ### An example